sbpy100/Quiz_Recomendation_system/README.md

     # Data cleaning steps (stripping, converting to lowercase, splitting topics, etc.)
     ...
     return df, index_to_topic
-2. Load Datasets
+2. Loading Datasets
-The history.csv and current.csv files are read using pandas:
+The datasets are loaded into pandas dataframes using pd.read_csv():

 python
 Copy
 Edit
 history_data = pd.read_csv("history.csv")
 current_data = pd.read_csv("current.csv")
-The preprocess_data function is applied to both datasets to clean them.

-3. Data Aggregation for Performance Metrics Performance metrics for both historical and current quiz data are aggregated.
+Both datasets are preprocessed using the preprocess_data function.

+3. Aggregating Performance Data
+Performance metrics are calculated by grouping the data based on Topic_index.

-Historical Performance: Grouped by Topic_index, calculating the mean of Score and Accuracy.
+Historical Performance: The mean of Score and Accuracy is calculated for each topic.
-Current Performance: Grouped by Topic_index, calculating the sum of Correct Answers and Total Questions.
-Then, Accuracy is computed as the ratio of Correct Answers to Total Questions. python
+Current Performance: The sum of Correct Answers and Total Questions is computed, and Accuracy is derived.
+Example Code:
+python
 Copy
 Edit
 history_performance = history_data.groupby("Topic_index").agg({"Score": "mean", "Accuracy": "mean"}).reset_index()
 current_performance = current_data.groupby("Topic_index").agg({"Correct Answers": "sum", "Total Questions": "sum"}).reset_index()
 current_performance["Accuracy"] = current_performance["Correct Answers"] / current_performance["Total Questions"]
-4. Combine Data
+4. Combining Data
-Historical and current performance data are merged into one dataframe using the Topic_index as the key.
+The historical and current performance data are merged into a single dataframe using the Topic_index as the key.

 python
 Copy
 Edit
 performance_data = pd.merge(history_performance, current_performance, on="Topic_index", how="outer", suffixes=("_history", "_current"))
-5. Normalization
+5. Data Normalization
-To standardize the data, we use StandardScaler to scale the Score, Accuracy_history, and Accuracy_current columns.
+To standardize the data, we use StandardScaler to scale Score, Accuracy_history, and Accuracy_current:

 python
 Copy